 Difference In Sound Produced

 Your greatest worry should definitely be the sound each enclosure will produce.
-To have the best results, always ensure you tune both slotted port and rounded port to the same WinISD.
+To have the best results, always ensure you tune both the slotted port and rounded port to the same WinISD.

 Another factor to consider is the velocity peak of the air.
 Remember when using a slotted port, it should never be narrow for that will increase air velocity leading to friction that will eventually cause the noise.
 When considering velocity, rounded ports always come in handy.